Bayesian inference in high-dimensional models

-A popular approach in machine learning is using a pseudo- (or generalized) Bayes measure by replacing the likelihood by a small power (also called the `temperature') of it in the standard Bayes posterior distribution.
+A popular approach in machine learning is to use a pseudo- (or generalized) Bayes measure by replacing the likelihood with a small power (also called the `temperature') in the standard Bayes posterior distribution.
 This can attenuate the dependence in the data, providing more robustness in misspecified settings.
-The log-likelihood may also be replaced by an empirical risk, depending on the loss-function of interest.
-PAC-Bayesian inequalities refer to the theory delivering in-probability bounds for such pseudo-posterior measures.
+The log-likelihood may also be replaced by an empirical risk, depending on the loss function of interest.
+PAC-Bayesian inequalities enable to derive concentration of such pseudo-posterior measures around the true (or pseudo-true) parameter, for instance through upper bounds on the loss integrated over the (pseudo-)posterior.
 Seminal contributions to PAC-Bayes theory include those by McAllester, Catoni, and T. Zhang.
-Theory and algorithms for high-dimensional data were considered among others by Audibert, Alquier, Dalalyan and Tsybakov, Martin and Walker and Gr\"unwald and co-authors.
-We refer to the survey by Guedj \cite{guedj19} for a recent overview of the field.
-We note that although such methods are sometimes referred to as generalized Bayes, they often assume that the temperature parameter is strictly smaller than $1$ (or going to $0$ in some cases), which often separates the corresponding results from those on original Bayes posteriors.
-Obtaining a unified theory for different ranges of temperature parameters including the original Bayes is an interesting direction for future work.\\
+Theory and algorithms for high-dimensional data were considered among others by Audibert, Alquier, Dalalyan and Tsybakov, Martin and Walker, and Gr\"unwald and co-authors.
+We refer to the surveys by Guedj \cite{guedj19} and Alquier \cite{alquierpac24} for recent overviews of the field.
+We note that although such methods are sometimes referred to as generalized Bayes, they often assume that the temperature parameter is strictly less than $1$ (or tends to $0$ in some cases), thereby separating the corresponding results from those for original Bayes posteriors.
+Developing a unified theory across different temperature ranges, including the original Bayes, is an interesting direction for future work.